andremvsramos/Folder-Synchronizer/README.md

     "interval": ["--interval", "60"]
 }
 ```
 - `script`: Path to the script that manages the versioning.
-By default, it points to the `OneWay/main.py` script.
+It needs to point to the `OneWay/main.py` script.
 Only change this if you move the `OneWay` directory.
 - `interval`: Synchronization interval in seconds.
 For demonstration purposes, the default configuration sets this to 60 seconds.

 #### Using the Recovery System